gerson-a/TechDeals-eCommerce-Analysis/README.md

 # Recommendations

-Moving forward, TechDeals should consider the following proposals --
+Moving forward, TechDeals should consider proposals in the following areas --

-### Marketing:
+### Sales:
+* Discontinue sales of the unpopular Bose Soundport Headphones, which made only $3.3k for TechDeals over the 4-year span.

+* Work with sales team to investigate the preciptious, company-wide drop in sales over the 2nd half of 2022.

 * Advertise more heavily during February/June/October to combat TechDeals' historically poor performance during those months.

-* Work with marketing team to better understand why email was the most effective channel at generating loyalty program signups.
+* Promote high AOV and popular products such as the gaming monitor, Macbook, and AirPods.

+### Loyalty Program:
 * Increase social media marketing, as the channel had an above-average conversion rate.
 Decrease direct marketing spend due to its low signup rate.

+* Work with marketing team to better understand why email was the most effective channel at generating loyalty program signups.

+* Incentivize further loyalty program signups by offering priority shipping to loyalty customers.

 ### Data Quality:
 * Work with data engineering to track precisely when customers sign up for the loyalty program, both in the past (if possible) and moving forward.